SciCodes/best-practices-preprint/README.md

 LaTeX code for the _Best Practices_ preprint
 ============================================

-This is a repository linked to our Overleaf project for the paper on _Best Practices for Research Software Registries and Repositories: A Concise Guide_.
+This is a repository linked to our Overleaf project for the paper on _Nine Best Practices for Research Software Registries and Repositories: A Concise Guide_.

 License